WHATS HOT

 Dysmenorrhea, commonly known as period pain, is a type of pain that women experience during ovulation.
 It can be very severe and require medication such as painkillers or hormonal contraceptives to ease the symptoms.

 If you experience pain in your pelvic region unexpectedly, this could be a sign of infection.
 Bacteria can play a role in reproductive organs just as it does in other parts of the .
 An infection near the ovary can also cause pain.
-If the infection is in the ovary, it can lead to sores and, if left untreated, .
+If the infection is present in the ovary, it can lead to sores and, if left untreated, .

-Pregnant women may pains and aches that they didn’t feel before due to earlier undiagnosed troubles like PCOS or other serious issues.
+Pregnant women may feel pains and aches that they didn’t feel before due to earlier undiagnosed troubles like PCOS or other serious issues.

 So, if you’re pregnant, and you feel any pain in your pelvic region, vaginal area, ovaries, or lower abdomen, you should see your doctor immediately.
 This is especially important if you’re in your first , and you have pain in your ovary, as it could be a sign of impulsive abortion, septic abortion, ectopic , or uterine fibroid, so.

-After a months of pregnancy, you may start to experience pelvic pain, which is caused by the stretching of the ligaments around the uterus.
-This will in turn affect the entire area surrounding the uterus.
+After a few months of pregnancy, you may start to experience pelvic pain, which is caused by the stretching of the ligaments around the uterus.
+This will in affect the entire area surrounding the uterus.

 Women who have had a c-section will develop adhesions close to the scar tissue.
 This may cause pain in the abdomen during the growth of the baby and may be mistaken for .